ArtifexSoftware/MuPDF.NET/docs/document.rst

      pair: annots; Document.InsertPdf
      pair: show_progress; Document.InsertPdf

-  .. method:: InsertPdf(MuPDFDocument docsrc, int fromPage=-1, int toPage=-1, int startAt=-1, int rotate=-1, bool links=true, bool annots=true, int showProgress=0, int final=1)
+  .. method:: InsertPdf(Document docsrc, int fromPage=-1, int toPage=-1, int startAt=-1, int rotate=-1, bool links=true, bool annots=true, int showProgress=0, int final=1)

     PDF only: Copy the page range **[fromPage, toPage]** (including both) of PDF document *docsrc* into the current one.
 Inserts will start with page number *start_at*.
 Value -1 indicates default values.
 All pages thus copied will be rotated as specified.
 Links and annotations can be excluded in the target, see below.
 All page numbers are 0-based.